yoga classes

 Accessibility Notes: This is a primarily floor-based class without continuous movements up and down off the mat.
 Available props include bolsters, blankets, blocks, chairs and straps to ensure you can customise your practice.

-The next five week block of classes starts the 25th of September.
+The next five week block of classes starts the 13th of November.
 If you would like to try a drop-in class, see here.

 All classes are held at the Ballyneet Innovation Hub, eircode V94 7W13.